andy-guttridge/tribehub_react/README.md

 Wave testing also highlighted that avatar images throughout the website had the same text for the alt attribute.
 This was addressed by passing a `displayName` prop through to the Avatar component, and using this to generate an appropriate alt text value for each user.

+The Wave validator also several form elements with no label on the profile update form and the event search form (caused by a missing or incorrect ids on input elements), and one element with a duplicate id on the contacts form (caused by a naming clash with another element on the add event form).
+The label containing the notifications indicator was found to contain no text.
+This was rectified by putting a `<span>` element with the Tailwind CSS `sr-only` class inside the label, providing a read out of the number of notifications present for screen readers but visually hidden.
+This label was also flagged as orphaned from its form control by the Wave validator, however this was not fixed, as the label is used instead of a button for the DaisyUI dropdown component in order to overcome a bug with Safari.

+Missing labels were found for the input elements which are part of the DaisyUI collapse components used to reveal further detail for each calendar event.
+This was rectified by passing the unique key value generated for each CalEvent instance as a `calEventId` prop, using this to generate a unique id for each input and associating a screen reader only label to each one.

+The Wave report contained an alert about the `noscript` element.
+This was to flag that content within this element must be accessible.
+Since the element contains a simple text reminder that JavaScript must be enabled to use the website, this was deemed not to be an issue.

+Wave flagged a skipped heading level in the notification items.
+This was addressed by changing the `h3` elements used in the `NotificationItem` component to `h2` and styling to look like `h3`.

 ### Resolved bugs
 - During implementation of the `NotificationItem` component, requests to the REST API for the data for the events with which each notification is associated were frequently resulting in an HTTP 500 internal server error.
 A version of the API running on a development server was used for debugging.
 This revealed that the number of simultaneous requests for data coming from a large number of NotificationItems was overwhelming the free tier ElephantSQL database server.
 The fix was to add the full data for each event to the notification JSON served by the API, which meant that only one network request was required to fetch the notification and event data together.
 - During testing, a large amount of empty space was noted at the bottom of each page, but only for some user accounts.
 No elements causing this could be identified using the Chrome developer tools, and elements were manually removed from each component until the culprit was found.
 This revealed that the unordered list of norifications inside the DaisyUI dropdown component used for the notifications menu was taking up vertical space in the document even when closed/not visible.
 This was only noticeable for users with a large number of notifications and hence a very long list inside the menu.
 The issue was addressed by applying the Tailwind CSS hidden class to the unordered list when not visible.
 An event listener was added to detect clicks outside of the menu and close the list accordingly.